salomonelli/best-resume-ever/README.md

 Build your best resume ever!

 A collection of multiple beautiful resumes build with LESS and Mustache Templates.
-Choose your favorite Curriculum Vitae and easily export it as PDF.
+Add your personal information to a JSON-File and easily export all of the Curriculum Vitaes as PDF!